-- 1. An exhibitor may enter in any one or all different classes.
-However, one exhibitor is limited to 1 entry per class (Potted Plant, Green Stick and Stripped Tobacco). - 2.
+- 1. Entries in 4-H tobacco must be made through the 4-H leader/agent. - 2.
+4-H exhibitors are eligible to compete in only one division of the youth show (not 4-H AND FFA).
+However, they may compete in the Open Youth Class, provided they have separate entries for that class.
+Open class entries must be made by July 1 on open class (pink) entry forms. - 3.
+Entries in 4-H tobacco are restricted to enrolled members of 4-H. - 4.
+The Superintendent shall have the duty and authority to reject any entry that in his/her opinion is unworthy of entry. - 5.
+Entries infected with insects or disease, or exhibiting server damage, shall be discarded at the discretion of the Superintendent. - 6.
+An exhibitor may enter in any one or all different classes.
+However, one exhibitor is limited to ONE entry per class (Potted Plant, Green stick and Stripped Tobacco). - 7.
 Each stick of green tobacco consists of 4 stalks per stick.
 The Superintendent and staff will NOT select a stalk to remove if 5 are included on the stick.
-It will be the duty of the agent/leader/exhibitor to select the stalk to remove. - 3.
-All entries in the green stick classes should be wilted for a better presentation but must still be in GREEN STAGE.
+It will be the duty of the agent/leader/exhibitor to select the stalk to remove. - 8.
+All entries in the green stick classes should be wilted for a better presentation, but must still be in GREEN STAGE.
 Green tobacco will be judged on uniformity, general appearance and quality.
-The Superintendent has the right to disqualify any stick entered into the green stick category that has cured beyond the green stage. - 4.
+The Superintendent has the right to disqualify any stick entered into the green stick category that has cured beyond the green stage. - 9.
 All growing tobacco plants should be potted in a waterproof plastic bag and placed in an attractive container before arrival at the Fair.
-A five (5) gallon bucket is suggested. - 5.
+A five (5) gallon bucket is suggested. - 10.
 Each exhibit of stripped Burley tobacco shall consist of two (2) hands, each hand shall be made of twenty (20) leaves or more.
 The first, second, and third place entries in all stripped divisions will remain at the State Fair.